JGCRI/gcam-doc/fusion.md

 -   Each market had a "stored" price, supply, and demand and corresponding methods to store/restore them.
 -   Any GCAM object that needed to addToSupply/Demand would have to keep an additional "state" member variables to make the call to the market place: `mLastCalcValue = marketplace->addToDemand( mName, aRegionName, annualServiceDemand, mLastCalcValue, aPeriod );`
 -   Any other state would get lazily recalculated by marking at the Activity level a "stale" flag.
 If a Demand Activity was still marked as stale when it needed to recalculate a partial derivative then it would be forced to recalculate it's Price Activity.
-A strategy which creates extra work and potentially easy to break/get wrong:
+A strategy which creates extra work and potentially easy to break/get wrong.